Chicago Conference on Bible-Based LGBTQ Inclusion

 Since 2014, The Reformation Project has welcomed more than 1,500 people to our conferences on LGBTQ inclusion across the country.
-This year, our annual conference will be held in Chicago from October 26-28—and you're invited!
+Last year, our annual conference was held in Chicago from October 26-28.

-At Fourth Presbyterian Church in the heart of downtown Chicago, it is an ideal opportunity to enhance your advocacy for LGBTQ inclusion in the church.
-Here's what to expect:
+At Fourth Presbyterian Church in the heart of downtown Chicago, it was an ideal opportunity for attendees to enhance their advocacy for LGBTQ inclusion in the church.
+Here's what people experienced:

 - First-rate teaching from leading biblical scholars and theologians to help you learn how to talk about the Bible and LGBTQ inclusion with non-affirming Christians;

 - Inspiring keynotes and workshops from LGBTQ Christians and allies at the forefront of this movement;

 - Intersectional approach centering the marginalized within LGBTQ Christian communities, including people of color, women, and transgender people;

 - Worship, community, and new friendships with attendees from across the United States and the world who are also passionate about advancing LGBTQ inclusion in the church.

-The Reformation Project's Academy for Racial Justice is a daylong program on Thursday, October 26, designed to meet people wherever they are at in their racial justice journey.
-The Academy will combine biblical teaching, interactive simulations, and significant cross-cultural dialogue around the intersection of racial and LGBTQ justice.
+The Reformation Project's Academy for Racial Justice was a daylong program on Thursday, October 26, designed to meet people wherever they are at in their racial justice journey.
+The Academy combined biblical teaching, interactive simulations, and significant cross-cultural dialogue around the intersection of racial and LGBTQ justice.